rancher/rancher-docs/versioned_docs/version-2.6/reference-guides/best-practices/rancher-server/tuning-and-best-practices-for-rancher-at-scale.md

 * Consider using less, but more powerful, clusters.
 * Kubernetes permissions are always "additive" (allow-list) rather than "subtractive" (deny-list).
 Try to minimize configurations that gives access to all but one aspect of a cluster, project, or namespace, as that will result in the creation of a high number of `RoleBinding` objects.
 * Experiment to see if creating new projects or clusters manifests in fewer `RoleBindings` for your specific use case.

+### Using External Authentication

+If you have fifty or more users, you should configure an [external authentication provider](../../../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/authentication-config.md).
+This is necessary for better performance.

+After you configure external authentication, make sure to assign permissions to groups instead of to individual users.
+This helps reduce the `RoleBinding` object count.

 ### RoleBinding Count Estimation